LNER Class A4: Preservation

-Six of the locomotives have been preserved; three of them were assigned to sheds in Scotland after the closure of King's Cross shed (34A) to steam in 1964.
+Six of the locomotives have been preserved.
 Four A4s are in the UK and have run on the BR main lines at some point during their preservation career.
 Another two (Dominion of Canada and Dwight D. Eisenhower) were donated to the Canada and the US, respectively, upon withdrawal by British Railways.
 Both North American-based A4s, along with the other three British-based A4s were moved to the National Railway Museum, York, in late 2012 on three-year loans as part of the NRM's 2013 celebrations of the 75th anniversary of Mallard breaking the world speed record for steam, bringing all six preserved A4s together.
-During 2013, 4464 'Bittern' underwent a series of high-speed runs, partly in commemoration of Mallards record, partly to see if mainline speeds for certain heritage steam locomotives could be increased (The current maximum is 75 mph).
+During 2013, 4464 Bittern underwent a series of high-speed runs, partly in commemoration of Mallards record, partly to see if mainline speeds for certain heritage steam locomotives could be increased (The current maximum is 75 mph).
 During the "Tyne Tees Streak" run, Bittern broke its own 91 mph speed record set just a few months prior by reaching a maximum speed of 93 mph (149.7 km/h).

 From 2015 to 2020, Union of South Africa was the only A4 operational with a valid mainline certificate until it expired in 2020; 60007 was withdrawn for overhaul on 20 September 2015 and 4464 operated until the end of 2015 at the Watercress Line when it was withdrawn and placed on static display in 2018 at Crewe.
 Union of South Africa was withdrawn in October 2021 due to boiler issues and with the coming expiration of its boiler certificate in early 2022.
 Sir Nigel Gresley returned to the mainline on 21 April 2022 and worked its inaugural railtour on 21 May 2022 following the completion of its major overhaul.
 As of 2023, 5 of 6 surviving A4's are on static display, the only working one being 60007 Sir Nigel Gresley.
 60019 is planned to be moved from Margate to North Yorkshire for a mainline standard overhaul in 2024.

 Loco numbers in bold mean their current number.